Anxiety

 I'm Worrying Excessively.
 I Can't Relax.
 Can Therapy Help Me?

-Anxiety disorders are not only common, but highly treatable.
+Anxiety disorders are not only common but highly treatable.
 We specialize in treating anxiety using cognitive behavioral treatment methods.
-Anxiety can be paralyzing and limiting, but it’s possible to overcome with help!
+Anxiety can be paralyzing and limiting, but it’s possible to overcome it with help!

 Fear vs. Anxiety